Arizona Borderlands

-The Arizona borderlands are the geographic and cultural region north of the Arizona portion of the US-Mexico border.
+The Arizona Borderlands are the geographic and cultural region north of the Arizona portion of the US-Mexico border.
 The area is unique in that it features both an international border and the Tohono O'oham sovereign nation along much of that border.
 Frequent and persistent topics of interest in the area include the presence of illegal immigration, the confluence of local, state, and national politics surrounding the border, conservation and sustainable living, and the presence of drug traffickers and paramilitary forces in the vicinity.

 Background

 Arizona's southern border comprises 24% of the entire United States-Mexico Border and contains six of the state's ten Ports of Entry.
-These ports are of particular importance, however, because significant drug trafficking occurs via drugs hidden in vehicles.
-Of particular concern are drug trafficking operations in the area: the area is used heavily by the Sinaloa Cartel for smuggling meth, cocaine, heroin and marijuana across the border in the United States.
+These ports are of particular importance because significant drug trafficking occurs via drugs hidden in vehicles.
+Of particular concern are drug trafficking operations used by the Sinaloa Cartel for smuggling meth, cocaine, heroin and marijuana across the border in the United States.

 Tohono O'Odham Nation

 The Gadsden Purchase in 1854 divided the Tohono O'odham Nation into two pieces across an international border.
 Seventy-five miles of the southern border of the Tohono O'odham Nation's border coincide with the United States-Mexico border, making it the second largest reservation in the United States.
 The Tohono O'odham people have lived in this region for thousands of years and frequently need to cross the border to visit family members and sacred sites, typically in northwestern Mexico.

-The existing US border control in the area already presented an obstacle to members of the tribe, and after the passing of the Arizona Borderlands Protection and Preservation Act, giving the Department of Homeland Security access to federal lands for security activities.
+The US border control in the area presented an obstacle to members of the tribe.
+The passing of the Arizona Borderlands Protection and Preservation Act gave the Department of Homeland Security access to federal lands for security activities.
 This coupled with the Trump administration's plan to establish a wall along the border, has produced more tension in the region.
 In order for such a wall to be built without the approval of the Tohono O'odham government, the relevant piece of the land would first have to be removed from the Tohono O'odham Nation's trust, which requires a Congressional bill.

 The rocky geography and remote location of the border contained within the Tohono O'odham nation make it infeasible for law enforcement officers to effectively patrol the border, though mounting efforts in the area have created a militarized atmosphere that is disturbing to members of the Tohono O'odham tribe.